 - Participate in an internship or co-op work program.

 CLEP is a time-saving way to earn a degree.
-CLEP students pursuing a bachelor’s degree cut the time it took to graduate by two-and-a-half to ten months.
+CLEP students pursuing a bachelor's degree cut the time required to graduate by 2 1/2 to 10 months.

 Which CLEP Exams Do Colleges Accept?

 Colleges' CLEP policies differ.
 Different colleges grant credit for different exams.
-Also, a college often grants the same amount of credit to students who earn satisfactory scores on the CLEP examination as it grants to students who successfully complete the related course.
-Use College Search or a college’s official website to research the policy of a college you’re interested in.
+Also, a college often grants the same amount of credit to students who earn satisfactory scores on the CLEP exam as those who successfully complete the related course.
+Use a college's official website to research the policy of a college you're interested in.

 Where Can I Learn More?